Skip to main content

 King Charles II lookalike in Historic Worcestershire

-For the 3-minute hero film, we developed a concept around the idea that “the past is present.”
-The four characters were reimagined in modern-day Worcestershire, each appearing in full period costume and delivering a dramatic monologue in a historically significant location.
-At first, the audience believes they’re watching the past, until something modern abruptly interrupts them, like a hiker, selfie-taking tourists, or litter pickers.
+For the three-minute hero film, we developed a concept around the idea that “the past is present.”
+The five characters were reimagined in modern-day Worcestershire, each appearing in full period costume and delivering a dramatic monologue in a historically significant location.
+At first, audiences believe they’re watching the past, until something modern abruptly interrupts them, such as a hiker, selfie-taking tourists or litter pickers.
 Their confused reactions break the fourth wall, creating a playful clash of eras.

 Storyboard from Historic Worcestershire shoot